-- The curriculum to encourage self-esteem, self-motivation, self-protection. - The academy ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches which allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain. - A curriculum where children develop personal resilience, understand and can take appropriate risks or have personal strategies/safety plans that allow them to manage their own safety both on and off line.
-This can include topics covered as part of Relationships, Relationships and Sex Education and Health Education as well as Fundamental British Values and the SMSC Curriculum which cover harm, abuse, positive and healthy relationships and crime. - A whole school approach to online safety that considers the four areas of risk: Content; being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-semitism, radicalisation and extremism.
-Contact; being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial and other purposes.
-Conduct; personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying.
+- The curriculum to encourage self-esteem, self-motivation, self-protection. - The school ethos, which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - Approaches that allow children and young people to develop critical thinking, literacy skills and digital literacy skills. - A curriculum that provides preventative education, which explores human rights, equality, democracy and tolerance and prepares children and young people fully for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - A curriculum where children develop personal resilience, understand and can take appropriate risks or have personal strategies/safety plans that allow them to manage their own safety both on and off line.
+This can include topics covered as part of Relationships, Relationships and Sex Education and Health Education as well as Fundamental British Values and the SMSC curriculum, which cover harm, abuse, positive and healthy relationships and crime.
+Such a curriculum will be fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities) and will include; healthy and respectful relationships; boundaries and consent; stereo typing, prejudice and equality; body confidence and self-esteem; how to recognise an abusive relationship, including coercive and controlling behaviour; the concepts of, and laws relating to-sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called 'Honour' - Based Abuse such as Forced Marriage and Female Genital Mutilation (FGM) and how to access support and; what constitutes sexual harassment and sexual violence and why these are always unacceptable.

+- A whole school approach to online safety that considers the four areas of risk: Content; being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism.
+Contact; being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial and other purposes.
+Conduct; personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g., consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying).
 Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - A coherent management of Behaviour and Discipline Policy & Procedures inclusive of the Use of Reasonable Force. - Liaison with other professionals and agencies who support children and parents. - A commitment to develop productive, supportive relationships with parents whenever it is in the child's interest to do so. - The development and support of a responsive and knowledgeable staff group whose role it is to respond appropriately in all safeguarding situations.